 AAA says its insurance products are cheaper than other providers’, but there are many variables at play and it’s difficult to speak generally about the depth of any potential discounts.

 AAA-Approved Auto Repair Discount

-Upon request, all AAA members can get 10% off parts and labor charges at AAA-approved auto repair providers, which display the telltale AAA logo in their shop windows.
-This benefit is capped at $50 per repair job.
+All AAA members can get 10% off parts and labor charges at AAA-approved auto repair providers, which display the AAA logo in their shop windows.
+The benefit is capped at $50 per repair job.

 Identity Theft Monitoring